1. User guide

 3.8.2.
 Creating a connector

-To allow capturing data changes in the source PostgreSQL database, logical
+To allow capturing data changes in the source PostgreSQL database,

-in
+in postgresql.conf

 Next we create a connector configuration file for Kafka Connect: